Ormonde Castle: The manor house

-Meanwhile, despite his own militant Protestantism, the Earl of Ormonde was greatly offended and distressed at the trickery used in the arrest of a guest in his house, and afterwards he did everything he could in vain to rescue Archbishop O'Hurley from the executioners.
+Meanwhile, despite his own militant Protestantism, the Earl of Ormonde was greatly offended and distressed at the trickery used in the arrest of a guest in his house.
+Afterward, he did everything he could in vain to rescue Archbishop O'Hurley from the executioners.

-In the 17th century the house was a favourite residence for James Butler, the 'Great Duke of Ormonde,' but the Butlers abandoned the home after James' death in 1688.
+In the 17th century, the house was a favourite residence for James Butler, the 'Great Duke of Ormonde', but the Butlers abandoned the home after James' death in 1688.
 The home remained a possession of the Butler family until the mid-20th century.
-In 1947 the house was given over to Irish State agencies who restored the historic structures.
+In 1947, the house was given over to Irish State agencies who restored the historic structures.

-The manor house is enhanced by the mullioned windows on both floors to the front and the oriel windows of the porch in the centre of the facade.
-The gallery on the first floor features two carved stone chimney pieces and a ceiling and frieze of Elizabethan plaster-work.
+The mullioned windows on both floors enhance the manor house to the front and the oriel windows of the porch in the centre of the facade.
+The gallery on the first floor features two carved stone chimney piece, a ceiling, and frieze of Elizabethan plaster-work.

 The U-shape of the manor house surrounds a small courtyard that abuts the north of the castle's bawn.
 The manor has two floors and a gabled attic.

-The most notable restoration achievement was that of the long gallery on the first floor of the facade, where the ceiling had largely collapsed.
-This room, once hung with tapestries, has a magnificent limestone fireplace bearing the date 1565, and has stucco representations of Queen Elizabeth flanked by Equity and Justice.
+The most notable restoration achievement was the long gallery on the first floor of the facade, where the ceiling had largely collapsed.
+Once hung with tapestries, this room has a magnificent limestone fireplace bearing the date 1565 and has stucco representations of Queen Elizabeth flanked by Equity and Justice.
 It is said that she had promised her cousin that she would one day visit.